 - You can even stack the tofu and rice in advance.
 The only thing you cannot do in advance is wrap the musubi in seaweed.
 The seaweed will get soggy and will taste rubbery.
 The best time to wrap the musubi in seaweed is just before eating.

-If you love this recipe, you'll also love:
+If you love this recipe, you'll also love my mushroom sushi, or:

 ★ Did you make this recipe?
 Please give it a star rating below!★